rage/java-programming/data/part-10/2-interface-comparable.md

 <!-- **Vinkki:** Opiskelijan nimi on String, ja String-luokka on itsessään `Comparable`.
 Voit hyödyntää String-luokan `compareTo`-metodia Opiskelija-luokan metodia toteuttaessasi. `String.compareTo` kohtelee kirjaimia eriarvoisesti kirjainkoon mukaan, ja tätä varten String-luokalla on myös metodi `compareToIgnoreCase` joka nimensä mukaisesti jättää kirjainkoon huomioimatta.
 Voit käyttää opiskelijoiden järjestämiseen kumpaa näistä haluat. -->

 **Hint:** The name of the Student is a String, which implements `Comparable` itself.
-You may use it's `compareTo`-method for your advantage when implementing the method for the `Student`-class.
+You may use its `compareTo`-method for your advantage when implementing the method for the `Student`-class.
 Note that `String.compareTo` also treats letters according to their size, while the `compareToIgnoreCase`-method of the same class ignores the capitalization completely.
-You may either of these methods in the exercise.
+You may use either of these methods in the exercise.

 </programming-exercise>